Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \begin{example} The \emph{traveling salesperson problem} can be described mathematically, modelled as an optimization problem. \citet[p.104]{hromkovivc2013algorithmics} defines it as follows: \begin{itemize} \item \textit{Input}: a weighted complete graph $(G,c)$ where $G=(V,E)$ and $c: E \mapsto \mathbb{N}$.
 Let $V=\{v_1, \dots, v_n \}$ for some $n\in \mathbb{N}-\{0\}$. \item \textit{Constraints}: For every input instance $(G,c)$, $\mathcal{M}(G,c) = \{ \langle v_{i_1}, v_{i_2}, \dots, v_{i_n}, v_{i_1}\rangle~|~(i_1,i_2,\dots,i_n$ is a permutation of $(1,2,\dots,n)\}$, i.e., the set of all Hamiltonian cycles of $G$. \item \textit{Costs}: For every Hamiltonian cycle $H= \langle v_{i_1}, v_{i_2}, \dots, v_{i_n}, v_{i_1}\rangle \in \mathcal{M}(G,c)$, the cost is induced by the cost function $cost(\langle v_{i_1}, v_{i_2}, \dots, v_{i_n}, v_{i_1}\rangle, (G,c)) = \sum^n_{j=1} c(\{ v_{i_j},v_{i_{(j\mod{n})+1})}\})$. \item \textit{Goal}: Minimum. \end{itemize} \end{example}

 \begin{example} \citet{van2011process} formally introduces the task of \emph{process discovery} in the context of process mining.
-Informally, this task can be described as identifying a function that maps an event log (i.e., a set of activity execution sequences) onto a process model such that the model is representative for the behavior observed in the event log.
+Informally, this task can be described as identifying a function that constructs a process model from an event log (i.e., a set of execution sequences) such that the model is representative for the behavior observed in the event log.
 Formally, he first clarifies the notion of an event log: A simple event log $L$ is a multi-set of traces over a set of activities $\mathcal{A}$, i.e., $L \in \mathcal{B}(\mathcal{A}^{*})$.
 Building on this definition, he then formally describes the process discovery task as identifying a function $\gamma$ that maps an event log $L \in \mathcal{B}(\mathcal{A}^{*})$ onto a Petri net $N$ with a marking $M$, i.e., $\gamma (L) = (N,M)$.
 It is important to note that such formal task descriptions often contain text.
 As a result, the degree of formality can vary and the transition to fully informal task descriptions (see example below) is often fluid. \end{example}

 \begin{example} \citet{russakovsky2015imagenet} list several \emph{image recognition} tasks in relation to ImageNet.
 They use an informal, textual description to specify the \emph{object detection} task.
 The goal of an algorithm addressing this task is to produce bounding boxes at the right position and scale for all instances of a given object category.
 The effectiveness of algorithms is evaluated by recall (the share of correctly detected target object instances) and precision (the share of spurious detections). \end{example}